-UK-based Importers : You cannot appoint an OR to register substances that you send to Europe.
+UK-based Importers : You cannot appoint an OR to register substances from third countries that you send to Europe.
 You must instead set up an operation in the EU and transfer your registrations for the same reason as above.

 Warning : ECHA charges a fee to change the Legal Entity.
 If it is not paid, the registrations will revert to the original Only Representative and be lost.

-If you are a manufacturer or importer that only supplies the UK, the situation is easier.
+If you are already importing registered substances from the EU, the situation is easier.
 There will be a UK replacement for REACH that will be very similar in its operation to REACH itself.
 There will be a short pre-registration period immediately after the transition period ends when basic details will need to be notified (e.g. substance, company, tonnage).
-A full registration requirement will follow two years later.
+A full registration requirement will follow up to six years later.
 If you already hold a registration, you will be able to "grandfather" it into the UK database